Research Interests: Arts, Humanities, Social Sciences

 Pillar / Cluster: Humanities, Arts and Social Sciences

 Alastair Gornallgained his Ph.D. in Asian Studies from the University of Cambridge in 2013.
-He is currently Assistant Professor in History and Religion at the Singapore University of Technology and Design, Research Associate in the Department of the Languages and Cultures of South Asia at SOAS, University of London, and was 2018 Research Fellow, The Robert H. N. Ho Family Foundation.
+He is currently an Assistant Professor in History and Religion at the Singapore University of Technology and Design and a Research Associate in the Department of the Languages and Cultures of South Asia at SOAS, University of London.
 His research focuses on the intellectual and cultural history of Buddhism in South and Southeast Asia.
-He teaches courses on Asian history, religion, philosophy and literature and helps lead the Digital Humanities Minor program.
+He teaches courses on Asian religion and history and helps lead the digital humanities minor programme.

 2014.
 Ciotti, Giovanni, Alastair Gornall and Paolo Visigalli, eds.
 Puṣpikā: Tracing Ancient India Through Texts and Traditions.
 Contributions to Current Research in Indology Volume 2.
 Oxford: Oxbow Books.